bxjthu/CompLing/slides/4/source.md

 + know that hidden Markov models can help parsing on different levels;<br>

-+ get a clearer picture of the fundamentals in python.
++ work better with REs in structured programs.

 ---
 .left-column-2[